 Facebook changes their engagement policies all the time.
 This has really been a problem for many businesses as they have had to spend a lot more money to reach the same audience.

-Invest in SEO, use tools that grow organically and do not rely solely on social media assets.
+Instead, invest in SEO, by contacting an SEO specialist such as MAXPlaces, a Long Island SEO Company, that can use digital marketing techniques to help your website rise through the search rankings.
+Additionally, use tools that grow organically and do not rely solely on social media assets.
 Yes, social media grows a business, but do not put all your eggs in that basket.